vanship82/boxwrap/README.md

 python boxwrap.py my-wrapbox
 ```

-After typing the correct password, BoxWrap will sync file `hello.txt` in the working directory to `hello.txt.boxwrap.zip`.
+After typing the correct password, BoxWrap will sync file `hello.txt` in the working directory to `hello.txt.boxwrap.zip` in the wrap directory.

 In a word, keep running the command above whenever you modify the working directory, or Dropbox modifies the wrap directory in its sync directory.
 There is a plan to run the command automatically and manage it with a GUI, but it is unavailable right now.